 For the beverage, I offered both hot and iced tea — the iced tea was the hit!
 I served Lipton’s new herbal bold and stimulating flavors, such as Berry Hibiscus and Peach Mango (also available in Apple Cinnamon and Lemon Ginger).

 Lipton Herbal Teas burst with delicious fruitiness and can be enjoyed hot or iced.
 Both the Berry Hibiscus and Peach Mango were delicious and serving them chilled provided a unique tea-drinking experience for my gal pals.
 The Mango Peach was my absolute favorite!

 Once you have your menu, think about what plates, serving trays, tiered trays you have.
 Make them inspire your decor!
 I love bunting banners and decided to use one of my scrap fabric banners paired with some burlap on the buffet in the dining room.
 It had a very shabby chic, rustic feel — homey and comfortable.

 For my place settings, I went with super duper easy and disposable!
 Paper plates on scrapbook paper placemats, paired with disposable utensils.
 You can add some fun to the place settings with a couple of simple touches.
-I wrapped the silverware in a paper napkin, then wrapped a paper doily around it and tied it all together with twin!
+I wrapped the silverware in a paper napkin, then wrapped a paper doily around it and tied it all together with twine!
 Genius, right?
-Cute, functional, pretty and disposable — making clean-up stress free!
+Cute, functional, pretty, and disposable — making clean-up stress free!

-When all the girls arrived, we enjoyed good food, drinks and each other’s company.
+When all the girls arrived, we enjoyed good food, drinks, and each other’s company.
 You can’t beat that.
 It reminded me of the many times I’ve enjoyed catching up with friends at tea houses through the years.